 I have just returned from Sierra Leone where the speedboat trip across the bay from the airport to Freetown provided just the adrenaline rush needed to shake of the feeling of drowsiness from my flight.

 I stayed at the Country Lodge, Hill Station which has great views across the city and is still a little cooler than the coastal region despite the fact that most of the trees have now gone from the hill.
 A reminder of what it was like before deforestation comes in the form of the Cotton Tree that marks the centre of Freetown.
 It is said to be over 300 years old and is home to a colony of bats.

-I am spending the week in Niamey, the capital of Niger, looking at the villa market.
+I am in Monrovia in Liberia looking at the land market.

 It is complicated because only Liberians can own real estate, and to be Liberian you have to be of African descent, but almost of the major developers are foreign.

 Therefore, all ownership by foreigners, which includes embassies, is based on a lease from Government or a Liberian company or person, normally for 30 years+ with rent reviews, sometimes with an upfront premium, compensation for buildings, profit share etc.